hayleyso/mastermind/README.md

 # Mastermind Game
-Mastermind is a code-breaking game where the objective is to guess a secret code within a set number of attempts.
-The code consists of a sequence of four colors, and after each guess, the player receives feedback in the form of hints indicating how many colors are correct and in the correct position.
-The game can be played with either the player setting the code for the program to guess or the program setting the code for the player to break.
-The goal is to guess the correct code in as few attempts as possible!
+Mastermind is a code-breaking game where the objective is to guess a secret four color code within a limited number of attempts.
+After each guess, the player receives feedback on how many colors are correct and in the correct position.
+The game can be played in two modes: the player sets the code for the program to guess, or the program sets the code for the player to break.
+The goal is to guess the code in as few attempts as possible while using the feedback to refine each guess.

 ### Required Features:
 - **Gameplay with GUI**: Play the game through a user-friendly graphical interface.